nokia/ntt/docs/conformance/remaining-work.md

 Method note, since it cost a wrong entry: *wall-clock elapsed time is not evidence that a component ran.* Ask what it observably produced.

+### 1v. `to <component>` was ignored under `--live` — FIXED 2026-09-14

+Found 2026-09-14 by broadening the two-clock probe, and found by a method worth recording as much as the defect is.

+`p.send(v) to c`, `p.call(...) to (...)`, `p.reply(...) to c` and
+`p.raise(...) to c` all routed to the addressed component under the cooperative scheduler and **broadcast to every connected peer** on the real clock.
+A sibling PTC therefore received a value, or caught an exception, meant for another component — and nothing reported it.
+Silent mis-delivery is worse than the earlier two live-only defects (§1x, §1y), which caused silent non-execution: a test can at least notice that nothing happened.

+The virtual-clock path was fixed for exactly this in August (`Sem_220201_SendOperation_005`, `Sem_220305_raise_operation_002`).
+The real-clock path was never brought along.

+**The gate's stated justification was false.** At interpreter.go:2589 the comment read: *"Without the scheduler there are no per-component keys, so keep the loopback name-collision routing."* There are. `PortKey`, `PortKeyFor` and `ConnectedPeers` consult only the MTC id, the current component and the connection map — none of which involve the scheduler.
+The routing the gate was protecting works identically on both paths, so removing the gate at all three sites (2577, 2589, 11061) is the whole fix.
+The scheduler path already took the unicast branch, so its behaviour is unchanged and the corpus provably cannot move: 4754, provenance counts identical, gate exit 0.

+Verified by `TestLiveClock_ToAddressUnicasts`, four subtests (send, call, reply, raise), each running one source under both clocks and failing if a second receiver sees traffic addressed to the first.
+Re-gating makes all four fail.

+**How it was found.** The probe was broadened by two strategies in parallel.
+Six shapes chosen by informed intuition — `interleave` with timers, nested `alt` with component operations, `any component.running`, timer `.read`/`.stop` in forked bodies, two-PTC procedure call/reply — found **nothing**.
+Six shapes derived mechanically, by enumerating every `deterministicSchedulerEnabled` / `SchedulerActive` / `useVirtualClock` branch in the interpreter and writing one shape per branch that changes behaviour, found **four** (the four above, one root cause).

+That asymmetry is the transferable result: in a two-clock engine the divergence candidates are not the shapes a tester imagines but the conditional branches that distinguish the clocks, and those can be listed from the source with `grep`.
+It also gives probe-broadening a stopping condition — one shape per behaviour-changing gated branch — instead of being open-ended.

+### T1. `any timer.timeout` does not clear the fired timer — SCOPED, not started

+Found 2026-09-14 alongside §1v, but unrelated to the two-clock work: it behaves identically on both clocks, so no fixture or probe of clock substitution can distinguish it.

+`any timer.timeout` blocks correctly — 0.41 s for a 0.4 s timer, the same as a named `t.timeout` — but leaves the fired timer `running`:

+    timer t := 0.05; t.start; t.timeout;            -> t.running is false  (correct)
+    timer t := 0.05; t.start; any timer.timeout;    -> t.running is TRUE   (wrong)

+Per ETSI ES 201 873-1 §23.5 the timeout operation removes the timeout event and the timer becomes inactive, so `.running` must be false either way.
+The practical consequence is a loop that re-arms or re-checks timers seeing a timer that has already fired as still pending.

 ### 1z. `decvalue` structured decode — SCOPED, not started

 Raised 2026-09-09 by a suite driving a REST service through the built-in